 Happy Monday, my friends!
 Today I’m joining with some blogger friends to share a bunch of Valentine’s Day projects you can make on your Cricut!
 Head to the bottom of this post to see all of the projects in this hop!

 One of the capabilities of my Cricut that I just love is the scoring feature.
-If you haven’t used the scoring stylus before, I have a great beginner’s post all about using the scoring stylus that will help you get started.
+If you haven’t used the scoring stylus before, I have a great beginner’s post all about using the Cricut Scoring Stylus that will help you get started.
 You can also use the Cricut Scoring Wheel if you have a Maker.

 These paper rosette hearts are super easy to make using your Cricut.
 Just fill out the form below and the SVG file will be sent directly your inbox.

 Upload your images into the Cricut Design Space.
-You will want to change all of the yellow lines in the file to scoring lines, by clicking on each of them in the layers panel and changing them from cut to score.
+Change all of the yellow lines in the file to scoring lines, by clicking on each of them in the layers panel and changing them from cut to score.
 You can also resize this if you want to make it smaller or larger (if larger, you will need larger paper and a 12″ x 24″ mat).
 You will also have a heart and two circles (one for the front and the back).

 Then click Make!
 The Cricut will cut and score your heart in no time flat.
 The scoring is hard to see in this photo, but it’s there.
 I recommend using a lighter paper vs. a heavier cardstock.

 Once you have your file cut, fold on the score lines.
 One each end you should have the first fold line folded up like a mountain, as opposed to down like a valley.

 Secure the two ends of the heart using glue — I like my glue gun for this.